ramkyc/fyers/Plan.md

 6. **Testing & Documentation**
    - Test with small symbol sets before scaling.
    - Document setup, API, token refresh, and fallback workflows.

+## Data Architecture

+To ensure a clear separation between different operational modes and to prevent data conflicts, the application uses three distinct DuckDB database files located in the `/data` directory:

+-   **`historical_market_data.duckdb`**: Stores historical market data fetched by the `src/fetch_historical_data.py` script.
+This database is used exclusively by the backtesting engine.
+-   **`live_market_data.duckdb`**: Stores live market data captured in real-time by the `src/tick_collector.py` process.
+-   **`live_trading_log.duckdb`**: Stores the portfolio and trade history from the live trading engine.

+This separation ensures that live trading, historical fetching, and backtesting operations do not interfere with each other.